by Angie Peters

 So as you make your way through these sometimes tedious days of life as a mother at home, try to take a few steps back now and then to look at the big picture.
 Take the smelly diaper you changed this morning, the colic spells that have kept you from getting any sleep this week, the tickle-me-pink crayon scribbles on the new wallpaper in your bathroom and the seemingly constant clutter of toys on the den floor as your trade-in on the privilege of indulging in your kids' everyday lives.
 Because they will grow up before you know it!

-This material was adapted from the book, Celebrate Home!
+Adapted from the book, Celebrate Home!
 Encouragement and Tips for Stay-at-Home Parents.